bigfix/developer.bigfix.com/site/reference/types/setting.md

 # type: setting

-A &lt;setting&lt; is a simple object with name and value properties.
+A &lt;setting&gt; is a simple object with name and value properties.
 It is a property of a client, or a property of a site.
 Settings of a site have a site scope.
 Settings of the client have a client scope.
 See the  setting&#39; commands in the action guide for more details.

 # effective date of &lt;setting&gt; : time